henrylevesque/rpi_data_collection/README.md

     ```
     sudo apt-get install python3-pandas
     ```
+3. The camera scripts use the `libcamera-still` command-line tool (not picamera or picamera2).
+This is included by default on Raspberry Pi OS Bullseye and later.
+If you have issues, run:
+    ```
+    sudo apt-get install libcamera-apps
+    ```
-3. If you see a dpkg error (e.g., "dpkg was interrupted"), run:
+4. If you see a dpkg error (e.g., "dpkg was interrupted"), run:
     ```
     sudo dpkg --configure -a
     ```